davidekete/remix-ide/docs/run.md

 ![](images/a-deploy-run1.png)

 To deploy a contract, you need to have a contract compiled.
-To check that there is a compiled contract, look in the <b>CONTRACT</b> select box under the VALUE input field.
+To check that there is a compiled contract, look in the <b>CONTRACT</b> selectbox under the VALUE input field.

 If nothing is there, you'll need to compile a contract.
-If you do not see your desired contract in the CONTRACT select box list, make sure the file with the contract is the active tab in the Editor.
+If you do not see your desired contract in the CONTRACT selectbox list, make sure the file with the contract is the active tab in the Editor.

-Once the contract is selected, choose the chain for deployment and/or method for deployment in the **ENVIRONMENT** select box.
+Once the contract is selected, choose the chain for deployment and/or method for deployment in the **ENVIRONMENT** selectbox.

-**NOTE:** If you want to connect Remix with a browser wallet (like Metamask) you should use the Injected Provider.
+**NOTE:** If you want to connect Remix with a browser wallet (like MetaMask) you should use the Injected Provider.
 Then in the browser wallet, you can select your desired chain when you have input its configuration.

 For assistance with getting the correct configuration (the RPC server address, etc.), click the plug icon next the word **ENVIRONMENT** to go to chainlist.org.